dotnet/docs/docs/core/whats-new/dotnet-5.md

 .NET 5 is the next major release of .NET Core following 3.1.
 We named this new release .NET 5 instead of .NET Core 4 for two reasons:

 - We skipped version numbers 4.x to avoid confusion with .NET Framework 4.x.
-- We dropped "Core" from the name to emphasize that this is the main implementation of .NET going forward. .NET 5 supports more types of apps and more platforms than .NET Core or .NET Framework.
+- We dropped "Core" from the name to emphasize that it's the main implementation of .NET going forward. .NET 5 supports more types of apps and more platforms than .NET Core or .NET Framework.

 ASP.NET Core 5.0 is based on .NET 5 but retains the name "Core" to avoid confusing it with ASP.NET MVC 5.
 Likewise, Entity Framework Core 5.0 retains the name "Core" to avoid confusing it with Entity Framework 5 and 6.